Wynncraft-Overhaul/installer/DOCS.md

 ## Include

+Include is a list of include objects for which the fields are:

+- `location`: Path of the file or folder you want to include
+- `id`: This is an optional field which defaults to `default` it is the id of the feature requried to be true in order to be included. (`default` is always true)

+## Features

-`include` is a list of strings (paths) which contains all the files or folders you want to ship with the modpack.
-This is most useful for configs.
+Features is a list which contains feature objects for which the fields are:

+- `name`: Name of the feature
+- `id`: Id of the feature
+- `default`: This is a bool specifying if it should be on by default